Sky-Watcher Evostar 100ED DS-Pro Review

 Design and Build

-The lens boasts premium glasses: Schott for the negative element and FPL-53 for the positive.
+The objective lens boasts premium glasses: Schott for the negative element and FPL-53 for the positive.

-The management summary is that, given its long f-ratio and premium glasses, this 100ED should be a proper APO with minimal chromatic aberration (false colour fringing).
-I suspect earlier versions of this lens may have used cheaper glasses, so beware of extrapolating my findings in this review to earlier versions!
+The management summary is that, given its long f-ratio and premium glasses, this 100ED should be a proper apochromat with minimal chromatic aberration (false colour fringing).
+But note that earlier versions of this lens may have used cheaper glasses, so beware of extrapolating my findings in this review to earlier versions!

-The lens has the usual ‘China Green’ coatings, but in this case they look very dark: perhaps not the very best, but excellent nonetheless.
+The lens has the usual ‘China Green’ coatings: perhaps not the very best, but good nonetheless.

 The doublet sits in a basic, non-adjustable cell, but this saves weight and keeps the tube slim.
 The cell appears to thread onto the tube, locked in placed by black cement.